superus8r/arduino-usb-terminal/README.md

 // Jacoco HTML and XML output will be under the following path: app/build/mergedReportDir/jacocoTestReport
 ```
+Gradle automatically recognizes your environment and configures, runs, and closes the emulator in the background.
+This has been tested on environments with Arm (Apple M1) and Intel CPUs.

 More info about Gradle managed devices in official Android testing docs: [Scale your tests with Gradle Managed Devices](https://developer.android.com/studio/test/gradle-managed-devices)